Kepnang2/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #Task 9
 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.#Task 10
 Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers
+#Task 11
+Create a program that generates random valid passwords for the program 101-crackme You are allowed to use the standard library
+You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time gdb and objdump can help